What |

 Batteries |

-Aldi and Officeworks have collection bins at the front of all stores for AA, AAA, C, D & 9V batteries.
+Aldi, Coles, Woolworths and other supermarkets as well as Bunnings have collection bins at the front of all stores for AA, AAA, C, D, 9V and button batteries.
 Battery World collects all types of batteries.
 Libraries in Glen Eira & Stonnington also have collection boxes for batteries. |

 Recycle |